Working together to provide more sustainable choices

 We’ve set ourselves climate targets according to the methodologies of the Science Based Target initiative

 Climate change is a global challenge and we are aware of our responsibility.
 That is why we are making climate protection a priority in our partnership with WWF.
-We are committed to reducing our emissions in accordance with science based climate targets.
+We have committed to reducing our emissions in accordance with science-based climate targets, having set climate targets based on the methodology of the Science Based Targets Initiative (SBTi) to achieve net zero by 2050.
+This means that we are not only reducing our operational footprint, but also the climate impact of our traded products.

 We’re developing a climate and nature financing plan